Frustration is rising over Covid drug shortages in China, and there are no easy answers – KION546

 “I felt really bad at that time … you don’t know how many days it will take to buy this medicine, it is completely unknown.
 And you don’t know how long the people in your family can hold on,” she said, stressing her fear that if she waited until the 92-year-old fell ill, it would be too late to get the pills, which are most effective early in the illness.
 “It’s a very desperate situation.”

-Wang is not the only resident scrambling to secure Western medications as a wave of Covid-19 overwhelms China, driving up demand for treatment — especially for China’s large undervaccinated elderly population.
+Wang is not the only resident scrambling to secure Western medications as a wave of Covid-19 overwhelms China, driving up demand for treatment — especially for the country’s large undervaccinated elderly population.

 In recent weeks, many have turned to the black market where hawkers claim to sell Covid treatments ranging from illegal imports of Indian-made generics of Pfizer’s Paxlovid and Merck’s molnupiravir to the bonafide product — up to nearly eight times the market price.